vosaul/status.im/source/guides/desktop_inline_eval.md

 title: Coming to Grips with Status-react and Desktop
 ---

+# Coming to Grips with Status-react and Desktop

 ## Inline Evaluation as a Means of Understanding Clojure

 Working with Clojure is awesome, but it can be daunting to get up to speed with a new project - especially one as ambitious as Status.
 There is a, after all,